RedHatQE/widgetastic.core/docs/ouia.rst

 :py:class:`widgetastic.ouia.OUIAGenericView` and :py:class:`widgetastic.ouia.OUIAGenericWidget`.

 In order to start creating an OUIA compatible widget or view just inherit a respectful class.
-Children classes must have the same name as the value of ``data-ouia-component-type`` attriburte of the root HTML element.
+Children classes must have the same name as the value of ``data-ouia-component-type`` attribute of the root HTML element.
 Besides children classes should define ``OUIA_NAMESPACE`` class attribute if it's appicable.